 Do great things in your community.

 Jane Goodall’s Roots & Shoots began in 1991 when Dr. Jane met with 12 Tanzanian high school students who wanted to tackle urgent problems in their community.
-Since that meeting, Roots & Shoots groups have multiplied many times over and can now be found in nearly 100 countries around the world.
+Since that meeting, Roots & Shoots groups have multiplied many times over and can now be found in more than 50 countries around the world.
 Wherever there’s a group, young people are making change that benefits animals, people and the environment.